-Violation Action Level Armed Robbery Committing robbery (see definition above) where such person or an accomplice: Is armed with a deadly weapon or a simulated deadly weapon; or Uses or threatens to use a deadly weapon or dangerous instrument or a simulated deadly weapon.
-5 Mandatory report to law enforcement Burglary First Degree Entering or remaining unlawfully in or on a residential structure or yard, or a nonresidential structure, or in a fenced commercial property with the intent to commit any theft or any felony therein.
-Knowingly possessing explosives, a deadly weapon, or a dangerous instrument in the course of committing any theft or any felony.
-5 Mandatory report to law enforcement ngerous Items, Possession of ore Details on Weapons in School Violation Action Level Dangerous Items Possessing a knife with a blade length of less than 2.5 inches, air soft gun, bb gun, laser pointer, letter opener, mace/pepper spray, paintball gun, pellet gun, razor blade/box cutter, simulated knife, tear gas, firecrackers, smoke or stink bombs, gas, lighter fluid, or other dangerous items (anything that under the circumstances in which it is used, attempted to be used, or threatened to be used is readily capable of causing death or serious physical injury).
-3 Mandatory report to law enforcement if under the circumstances in which it is used, attempted to be used or threatened to be used is readily capable of causing death or serious physical injury.
-Simulated Firearm Possessing a simulated firearm made of plastic, wood, metal, or any other material which is a replica, facsimile, or toy version of a firearm.
-4 Other Weapons Possessing a billy club, brass knuckles, knife with a blade length of at least 2.5 inches, nunchakus, taser, or stun gun.
-4 Mandatory report to law enforcement if under the circumstances in which it is used, attempted to be used or threatened to be used the item is readily capable of causing death or serious physical injury.
-Firearms No student shall knowingly carry or possess on their person, within their immediate control, or in or on a means of transportation a firearm without authorization by a school Principal/ Assistant Principal.
-5 Expulsion required by "Firearm" means any loaded or unloaded handgun, pistol, revolver, rifle, shotgun or other weapon that will expel, is designed to expel or may readily be converted to expel a projectile by the action of an explosive.
-Firearm does not include a firearm in permanently inoperable condition. law Mandatory report to law enforcement "Other Firearms" Firearms other than handguns, rifles, or shotguns including:- any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of any explosive; the frame or receiver of any weapon described above; Any firearm muffler or firearm silencer; Any destructive device, which includes: Any explosive, incendiary, or poison gas: Bomb; Grenade; Rocket having a propellant charge of more than four ounces; Missile having an explosive or incendiary charge of more than one-quarter ounce, Mine or similar device.
-Any weapon which will, or which may be readily converted to, expel a projectile by the action of an explosive, or other propellant, and which has any barrel with a bore of more than one-half inch in diameter.
+Violation Action Leve Dangerous ItemsPossessing a knife with a blade length of less than 2.5 inches, air soft gun, b.b.gun, laser pointer, letter opener, mace/pepper spray, paint ball gun, pellet gun, razor blade/box cutter, simulated knife, taser or stun gun, tear\gas, firecrackers, smoke and stink bombs, gas, lighter fluid, and other dangerous items (anything that under the circumstances in which it is used, attempted to be used or threatened to be used is readily capable of causing death or serious physical injury).Mandatory report to law enforcement if under the circumstances in which it is used, attempted to be used or threatened to be used is readily capable of causing death or serious physical injury.
+3 Simulated Firearm Possessing a simulated firearm made of plastic, wood, metal or any other material which is a replica, facsimile, or toy version of a firearm.
+If the simulated firearm is used to threaten or intimidate, the violation will be considered a level 4.
+4 Other Weapons Possessing a billy club, brass knuckles, knife with a blade length of at least 2.5 inches, nunchakus.
+Mandatory report to law enforcement if under the circumstances in which it is used, attempted to be used or threatened to be used the item is readily capable of causing death or serious physical injury.
+4 Firearms No student shall knowingly carry or possess on their person, within their immediate control, or in or on a means of transportation a firearm without authorization by a school principal/assistant principal.
+"Firearm" means any loaded or unloaded handgun, pistol, revolver, rifle, shotgun or other weapon that will expel, is designed to expel or may readily be converted to expel a projectile by the action of an explosive.
+Firearm does not include a firearm in permanently inoperable condition.
+"Other Firearms" Firearms other than handguns, rifles or shotguns including:-any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of any explosive; the frame or receiver of any weapon described above; Any firearm muffler or firearm silencer; Any destructive device, which includes: Any explosive, incendiary, or poison gas: Bomb; Grenade; Rocket having a propellant charge of more than four ounces; Missile having an explosive or incendiary charge of more than one-quarter ounce, Mine or similar device.
+Any weapon which will, or which may be readily converted to, expel a projectile by the action of an explosive or other propellant, and which has any barrel with a bore of more than one-half inch in diameter.
 Any combination or parts either designed or intended for use in converting any device into any destructive device described in the two immediately preceding examples, and from which a destructive device may be readily assembled.
-NOTE: This definition does not apply to items such as toy guns, colorful plastic water guns, cap guns, bb guns, or pellet guns.
+NOTE: This definition does not apply to items such as toy guns, colorful plastic water guns, cap guns, bb guns, and pellet guns.
+5 Expulsion required by law Mandatory report to law enforcement